-Messages is so much better in iOS 14 and here's why
+Messages mentions let you @ someone in iMessages — here's how

-The Messages app for iOS/iPadOS 14 is picking up new features.
-Two of these are mentions and inline responses.
-Here's a first look at how these new tools work and why they're useful.
+Messages mentions and inline responses are part of iOS and iPadOS, respectively.
+Here's a look at how these tools work and why they're helpful.

-In iOS 14, Apple's adding new tools to group chats, including the ability to name the group and assign an image or emoji.
-With mentions, you target a specific person in the group and send a direct message.
-When mentioned, your name gets highlighted in the text.

-With mentions, you can receive an alert on your device even when conversations in Messages are muted.
-With Inline replies, you can address a specific message in a group chat.
-You can decide to view the responses to the message in the full group conversation or separately in a new thread.

-Using mentions in iOS 14
+Using Messages mentions

-To use mentions on iPhone or iPad:
+To use mentions on the best iPhones or best iPad on iOS 15/iPadOS 15:

 - Tap on the Messages app on your Home screen.